mping/datastructures.algos/README.md

 # Contribute

 Open an issue/PR with any kind suggestion or comment and I will look into it.
-Code, typos, spelling, copy or any other suggestions are welcome.
+Code, typos, unit tests, spelling, copy or any other suggestions are welcome.

 # TODO